Bringing back alcohol

 Time limits for importing alcohol

-If you live in Finland and arrive in Finland from outside the EEA (EU countries + Norway, Iceland and Liechtenstein) other than by air, you may only import alcoholic beverages if your journey has lasted more than 20 hours.
-You are not allowed to import alcoholic beverages when you return from a less than 20-hour journey even if you pay the taxes.
+If you live in Finland and arrive in Finland from outside the EEA (EU countries + Norway, Iceland and Liechtenstein) other than by air, you may only import alcoholic beverages if your journey has lasted more than 24 hours.
+You are not allowed to bring in alcoholic beverages when you return from a less than 24-hour journey even if you pay the taxes.

 If you live outside the EEA and arrive in Finland other than by air, you may import alcoholic beverages only if you are staying in Finland for more than 72 hours.
 If you are only travelling or transiting through Finland, this limitation does not apply.

 The time limits do not apply to travellers arriving from an EU country.
-Likewise, the so-called 20-hour limit on alcohol import does not apply to the Åland Islands.
+Likewise, the so-called 24-hour limit on bringing in alcoholic beverages does not apply to the Åland Islands.
 However, a person travelling to or from Åland cannot be sold more than two litres of beer free of tax.
 Otherwise, the same quantity limitations that apply to imports from outside the EU also apply to imports from Åland, as well as from the Canary Islands.